Efficient Recovery Learning using Model Predictive Meta-Reasoning: Conclusion

 \section{Conclusion}

 We propose a scalable algorithmic framework to efficiently robustify a given manipulation strategy against failures due to state uncertainty.
-Our method consists of discovering failures in simulation by evaluating the given strategy under simulated partial observability and then learning recoveries using reinforcement learning.
-We also propose an efficient recovery learning algorithm Value-UCL that chooses which recoveries to learn such that the expected value of failure states improves the most, in turn, improving the expected return on the task.
-Our experiments on door opening show that compared to open-loop, the learnt recovery skills improve task success from $75\%$ to $90\%$ in the real world and Value-UCL learns significantly better recoveries than round-robin.
+Our method consists of discovering failures in simulation by evaluating the given strategy under simulated state uncertainty and then using meta-reasoning to efficiently train recovery skills.
+Our algorithm Meta-Reasoning for Recovery Learning (MetaReSkill) monitors the progress of all potential recovery skills during training and adaptively chooses which recoveries to train to best improve the robot's robustness.
+Compared to baselines, the learnt recovery skills significantly improve task success both in simulation and in the real world.
+We also find that MetaReSkill makes a much better use of computation than round-robin skill learning.
 In our future work, we would like to combine failure discovery in the real world with discovery in simulation to further improve robustness.
-Finally, we are also interested in investigating if we can provide theoretical bounds on the performance of Value-UCL.
+Finally, we are also interested in investigating if we can provide theoretical bounds on the performance of MetaReSkill.